MathildeJ/Fantasy_Bakes/README.md

 ### Remove the UI
 Finally, we wanted to completly strip everything down to co-browsing.
 Indeed, we realised that, by default, Surfly provides more tools and features than we need.
 In fact, we are only interested in the co-browsing functionality and, ideally, we wish for Surfly to be completly invisible on our website.

-Hopefully, there is an option which remove the Surfly user interface (UI) and therefore allow us to use our own custom elements to control the appearance and feel of the sessions:
+Fortunately, there is an option which remove the Surfly user interface (UI) and therefore allow us to use our own custom elements to control the appearance and feel of the sessions:
 ```
 ui_off: true, // make Surfly invisible
 ```
 ##### Exit button
 We already have our own start button and landing page but now that we removed the UI, we can't exit a session or use the chat.
-It's up to us to chose which functionality we want to add to our website and customise the way it will look.
+It's up to us to choose which functionality we want to add to our website and customise the way it will look.

 In our example, we chose to create our own exit session button and add it to all the necessary pages.
 First of all, we have to make sure that the page we are adding the button to contains the Surfly widget and then we can simply add our custom button:
 ```
 <button class="button" id="exit_button" style="visibility:hidden" onclick="exitSession()">Exit session</button>
 ```
 Considering that it is an exit button, we do not want it to be shown when the customer is not in a session.
-We can easily make sure that the exit button is visible only when there is an on-going Surfly session (and analogically, that the get help section of our website is only available when the user is not in a Surfly session):
+We can easily make sure that the exit button is visible only when there is an on-going Surfly session (and, analogically, that the get help section of our website is only available when the user is not in a Surfly session):
 ```
 <script>
    if(window.__surfly){